Start your Study Permit application as soon as you receive your UAlberta acceptance letter.

 Note: In order to apply for a study permit at an air POE, a lawful permanent resident of the U.S. travelling to Canada must apply and obtain an eTA before boarding their flight to Canada.

 It is possible to study in Canada for less than six months without a Study Permit.
 The program must be completed within the original period authorized for your stay (usually six months) when you entered Canada.

 If you originally attend UAlberta for one term only (e.g., exchange and visiting students), want to extend your studies and do not have a study permit, you will be able to apply for a study permit from within Canada.

 Already studying in Canada

-Post-secondary students who apply for and obtain a study permit on or after June 1 will be required to notify CIC when transferring from one DLI to another (at the post-secondary level).
+Post-secondary students who already have a valid Study Permit are required to notify IRCC when transferring from one DLI to another (at the post-secondary level).